uppsala-makerspace/laser_cutter_guide/docs/steps/position_material.md

 # Position material

-Put the material in the enclosure.
+Put the material on the black metal in the enclosure.

 ![Put the material in the enclosure](position_material.jpg)